Axial-SQL/AxialSqlTools/README.md

 - [**Export Grid as Temp Table**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Export-grid-results-as-a-temp-table): Convert the grid result(s) into temp table with insert statements.

 - [**Quick Search**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Quick-Search): Quick Search helps you find SQL text quickly across one database or across all accessible databases on a server.
+Click **Open in Object Explorer** beside a result to select its object on the search server.
+Column and parameter matches open their owning object; job step matches open the job.

 - [**Script Object Definition**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Script-Object-Definition): Quickly generate scripts for the definition of selected objects directly from the selected query text.